How long should a board meeting last?

 On a larger scale, one board meeting at an FTSE 100 company in a regulated sector can cost up to £250,000.
 These kinds of meetings take approximately 100 days to plan.
 As such, longer run times are understandable.

 Still, if these high-level corporate meetings regularly last over 2 hours, there’s likely a deficiency somewhere in the process.
-Despite extended meeting-lengths, the findings suggest there’s a need to filter and streamline content down to the most crucial and engaging information.
-Leaders and executives must focus on trimming the fat and ensuring meaningful, profitable, and future-focused interactions amongst the board.
+Despite extended meeting lengths, the findings suggest there’s a need to filter and streamline content down to the most crucial and engaging information.
+Leaders and executives must ensure meaningful, profitable, and future-focused interactions among the boards.

 Whether it lasts 15 minutes, 30 minutes, or 2 hours, avoid planning a meeting that uses the group setting to review operations and procedures.
 Furthermore, don’t fall into a rut where these encounters are something you just ‘do.’